-(left) The stone circle in the woods near Stormy Point and (right) the Golden Stone
+(from left to right) Thieves' Hollow - The stone circle in the woods near Stormy Point - The Golden Stone - Stormy Point

 Alan Garner, the author, has written a number of books that draw on elements of the history of the mines.
 In the Stone Book Quartet, he gives an account of a descent into Engine Vein following the real route down Blue Shaft for part of the way.
 In the Weirdstone of Brisingamen, he gives a very detailed account of the journey of Colin and Susan through West Mine by way of Doctor's Shaft, the top caverns, Plank Shaft, back to Dog Chamber and Chain Shaft (see pictures), through Wood Mine before emerging in Engine Vein.
 Parts are fiction but parts are very vivid and accurate descriptions.
 There is a fuller description of Alan's contribution to the Edge on a separate page and a further page on the Weirdstone.

 |The Lion Chamber is so named after the rock formation in the centre.
 Colin and Susan sat on a ledge around the upper part of this chamber, in darkness in this picture.||The Chain Shaft is on a fault and connects several levels.
 Colin and Susan dropped from this level down to the water-filled railway tunnel at the bottom.|

 The road from Macclesfield to Mobberley: via Alderley Edge is not the most direct route but would avoid low-lying wet land

 Thieves' Hollow: just past the Forester's Lodge and NT offices at SJ 8606.7731

 Seven Firs: by the adit entrance to Engine Vein at SJ 8607.7744.
 This may be an old earth work.

 The Golden Stone: on the track towards Edge House Farm at SJ 8622.7762